sepsis-omics/tutorials/docs/modules/cmdline_assembly/index.md

 ### Questions

+Q:

+!!! note "Question"
+    Why don't we correct earlier in the assembly process?

+    ???
+"Answer"
-Q: Why don't we correct earlier in the assembly process?
-A: We need to circularise the contigs and trim overhangs first.
+        We need to circularise the contigs and trim overhangs first.

+!!! note "Question"
-Q: Why can we use some reads (Illumina) to correct other reads (PacBio) ?
-A: Illumina reads have higher accuracy
+    Why can we use some reads (Illumina) to correct other reads (PacBio) ?

+    ???
+"Answer"
+        Illumina reads have higher accuracy.

+!!! note "Question"
-Q: Could we just use PacBio reads to assemble the genome?
-A: Yes, if accuracy adequate.
+    Could we just use PacBio reads to assemble the genome?

+    ???
+"Answer"
+        Yes, if accuracy adequate.

 ## Advanced analysis